Lin Foxhall

-Lin Foxhall, FSA, MBE, is a Professor of archaeology and ancient Greek History.
+Lin Foxhall is a Professor of archaeology and ancient Greek History.
 She has written on women, men, and gender in the classical world.
-She is an Honorary Professor at the University of Leicester, and in 2017 she was appointed to the Rathbone Chair of Ancient History and Classical Archaeology at the University of Liverpool.
+She is an Honorary Professor at the University of Leicester, and holds the Rathbone Chair of Ancient History and Classical Archaeology at the University of Liverpool.

 Career

 Foxhall studied for her bachelor's degree at Bryn Mawr College.
 She received her master's degree from the University of Pennsylvania.
 She was awarded her PhD from the University of Liverpool in 1990 for a thesis entitled, Olive Cultivation Within Greek and Roman Agriculture: The Ancient Economy Revisited.
-She is the Principal Investigator on the 'Tracing Networks' Project.
-She is the co-director of the Bova Marina project.
-Foxhall joined the University of Leicester in 1993, and was made Professor of Greek Archaeology and History in 1999.
+She held a JRF at St Hilda's College, Oxford, and subsequently was a Lecturer in Anthropology and History at UCL, before joining the University of Leicester in 1993, where was made Professor of Greek Archaeology and History in 1999.
+In 2017, she was appointed to the Rathbone Chair of Ancient History and Classical Archaeology at the University of Liverpool, and was Dean of the School of Histories, Languages and Cultures at the University of Liverpool until 2021.
+She was the Principal Investigator on the 'Tracing Networks' Project, and she is the co-director of the Bova Marina project.

 Foxhall was awarded an honorary MBE in 2001 in recognition of her contribution to the Millennium celebrations.
 As a bell-ringer herself, she created the “Ringing in the Millennium” project in 1996 and was awarded £3 million in National Lottery funding towards the £6 million project.
 Across the UK over 150 communities benefited from the project, in which new bells were installed and old bells restored.
+She was Head of Department of Ancient History and Archaeology when the University of Leicester Archaeological Services discovered the bones of Richard III in 2015, and thus played a major role in the University's investigation, co-writing a book about the process with Maev Kennedy.

 Foxhall was elected as a Fellow of the Society of Antiquaries of London (FSA) on 5 June 2003.

-In 2017, she was the Rathbone Chair of Ancient History and Classical Archaeology at the University of Liverpool.

-She is a member of the editorial board of World Archaeology journal.
+Foxhall is a member of the editorial board of World Archaeology journal, and was the Editor of Journal of Hellenic Studies from 2021 to 2026.